The Lairds of Burnside and Dod

 David Hunter was born 1587, married around 1612 and was believed to have had two sons.
 He died about 1648 and his elder son David succeeded him.

-David Hunter eldest son of the second laird and was born in 1646, he married around 1676.
-He had three sons and three daughters, comprising, Robert the eldest who took over as fourth laird on the death of his father, Andrew, the second son, died an infant in 1704, David who was son number three was later to become the Laird number six.
+David Hunter, eldest son of the second laird, was born in 1646.
+He married around 1676 and had three sons and three daughters, comprising; Robert the eldest (who took over as fourth laird on the death of his father); Andrew, the second son, died an infant in 1704; David who was son number three, was later to become the Laird number six.
 David (3rd Laird) died in 20 Sep.
 1699.

 Robert Hunter was born in 1677.
 He took over the lairdship on the death of his father in 1699 and married Allison Graham of Duntroone the following year.
 Robert died in 1702 and was succeeded by his only son david, still an infant.

 David Hunter born 1701 succeeded as an infant on the death of his father, the 4th laird, David died at the age of six.

 David Hunter born 1681 ( Robert 4th's brother ) succeeded on the early death of his nephew the 5th laird.
 David was the 3rd son of 3rd laird and died in 1728.
 However before that happened he married Amilia Graham 8th Oct.
 1718, and had five children.
 The second eldest being the only boy (male entail) who was to succeed as the 7th Laird.